I’ll start off by saying I haven’t been paid any money to promote any brands here. 🙂

 I would say they were as nice as the metal rolling casters that come with some HQ cages and definitely better than the usual plastic casters.

-I never thought I’d writing a gushing article about a cage, but I’m definitely a convert.
+I never thought I’d write a gushing article about a cage, but I’m definitely a convert.
 Although Avian Adventures doesn’t have as complete a product line as other companies, I would definitely buy another of their products without hesitation.